 A great spot to rest your head after your day of musical adventure is the Drury Plaza Hotel.
-Located just two miles away from the museum, it offers a swimming pool and buffet breakfast.
+It is Located just two miles from the museum and offers a swimming pool and buffet breakfast.

 2. Cleveland Museum of Natural History

 Address: 1 Wade Oval Dr, Cleveland, Ohio 44106, United States

 A visit to the Cleveland Museum of Natural History is one of the best things to do in Cleveland for history buffs.
 Businessman Cyrus S. Eaton founded the museum in 1920 to perform research and develop collections.
 The museum primarily focuses on natural-world collections like zoology, botany, astronomy, and geology.